IEvangelist/davidpine.net/content/blog/asp-net-core-slack.md

 Most of us are all "slackers", meaning we truly do spend a significant amount of time using {{< i fa-slack >}} Slack.

-> <p> Slack is a collaboration hub for work, no matter what work you do.
-It’s a place where conversations happen, decisions are made, and information is always at your fingertips. <cite>{{< url-link "www.slack.com" "https://www.slack.com" >}}</cite>
+> Slack is a collaboration hub for work, no matter what work you do.
+It’s a place where conversations happen, decisions are made, and information is always at your fingertips.
+> <cite>{{< url-link "www.slack.com" "https://www.slack.com" >}}</cite>

+<br/><br/>

 It's wildly popular in the Developer Community!
 In fact, almost to a fault...people are constantly sharing their "slack fatigue".
-I am personally a part of roughly twenty slack workspace's.
+I am personally a part of roughly twenty slack workspaces.
 One of the really cool features of slack is the ability to integrate with the tool itself through the Slack API.
 Imagine a plugin playground where you're free to extend the capabilities of the slack ecosystem.
-Look to the {{< url-link "{{< i fa-slack >}} Slack API" "https://api.slack.com/" >}}.
+Look to the {{< i fa-slack >}} {{< url-link "Slack API" "https://api.slack.com/" >}}.

 ## Slash Commands

 A slack "slash command" is a command that slack enables when typing a leading `/` into the chat message input.
 It displays an autocomplete (or pseudo Intellisense) with the available slash commands that exist in the current workspace.
-You add slash commands to workspace's that you're a member of via the settings.
+You add slash commands to a workspace that you're a member of via the settings.
 We'll cover that in more detail a bit later, let's focus on building the application now that we have an understanding of the integration capabilities.

 ## ASP.NET Core Web API